 Placement Testing Information

-PLEASE NOTE – All students should contact Academic Advising (firstname.lastname@example.org) to determine placement testing needs.
-After talking with an academic advisor and the SWIC Placement Test is still needed, students may walk-in for on-campus, same-day testing or schedule a remote online appointment.
+After talking with an academic advisor and the SWIC Placement Test is still needed, students may walk in for on-campus, same-day testing or schedule a remote appointment.
 Remote placement test appointments are available and are scheduled on a first-come, first-filled basis.
-Please give 48-hours notice for a remote appointment request.
+Remote placement tests must be scheduled 48 hours in advance.

-SWIC placement testing is a computer-based placement tool that identifies skill levels in math, reading and writing usage.
-Students should talk with an academic advisor prior to seeking placement testing.
-Multiple Measure information is also available.
+SWIC placement testing is a computer-based placement tool that identifies skill levels in math, reading and writing.

 PLACEMENT TEST RESOURCES